bmosoluciones/now-lms/README.md

 python -m now_lms
 ```

-Visit http://127.0.0.1:8080/ in your browser, defaul user and password are `lms-admin`, note that the default server is olny bind to the localhost.
+Visit http://127.0.0.1:8080/ in your browser, defaul user and password are `lms-admin`, note that the default server is only bind to the localhost.

 ### Other deployment options